Shorter than the Day: Description

 The installation artist Sarah Sze designed Shorter than the Day as a spherical constellation of suspended rods.
 Around its edges are 900 photographs of the New York sky shot from dawn to dusk.
 As the Earth revolves around the sun, by walking the perimeter of the work, the viewer sees the sky shift from day to night.

 The sculpture hangs in LaGuardia Airport Terminal B, where it starts on the departures level atrium and passes through an opening in the floor into the baggage claim level.
 It is titled in reference to Emily Dickenson's poem, "Because I could not stop for Death".

 Production

 LaGuardia Gateway Partners and the Public Art Fund commissioned Shorter than the Day.
+The intent was to create site-specific pieces that would integrate into the terminal’s architectural structure by hiring artists of international backgrounds– Sze being one of them.
+The terminal’s open design, denoted by fluid spaces and abundant natural light, presented an avenue for the artists to respond to and incorporate these architectural features into their installations.
+Sara Sze’s Shorter than the Day distinguishes itself through its perceived buoyancy- despite being made of metal and suspended from the ceiling.

 Sze wanted the installation to be "almost like a mirage", ethereal and fragile, while capturing the "feeling of shifting time and place" that goes with air travel.
-She was also inspired by the definitional Grand Central Terminal clock.

 The sculpture was fabricated by Amuneal, based in Philadelphia.
 Sze, a New York-based artist, was in the city during the COVID-19 pandemic lockdown and so continued her work on the sculpture with her team during that time.
 The printed photographs are connected to the aluminum and steel rods with alligator clips.
 The work weighs five tons.

 At the time of the sculpture's unveiling, on June 11, 2020, Sze considered the work her most complex yet.
 The work was unveiled along that of three other artists in the terminal.
+She was also inspired by the definitional Grand Central Terminal clock.

+In both form and content, the work aligns with the vision of a “lightness in being”, adapting to the monumental scale of the terminal and creating pieces that appear to float, consequently animating the space in unexpected ways.
+Sze’s work engages with New York’s built and natural environments, cultural identity, and the historical context of the airport itself.
+In doing so, Sze provides art that is beyond a visual experience; one that is also a form of public pedagogy, encouraging curiosity and interaction with the space, the city, and the internal reflection of the passengers who pass through it.
+By occupying space in an overtly public way, Sze’s work underscores the role of site-specific public art as activating spaces by which it occupies to engage in its historical and material discourse.